a.k.a Vertical Drop Coaster, Dive Machine, Euro-Fighter, Infinity Coaster, El Loco

 NAUTA-BUSSINK MINE DIVER

-A shockingly frightening dive coaster built by Nauta-Bussink that opened with lap bars and a twisting 90° drop through an old mine tower.
-The ride has since been closed because it was deemed far too intense on riders.
-Since it was built by an extremely small and little known company and installed mainly through in-house means by the park, there is little chance another of these coasters will ever be built.
+A shockingly frightening dive coaster built by Nauta-Bussink opened in 2001 with lap bars and a twisting 90° drop through an old mine tower.
+Since Tower of Terror at Gold Reef City in South Africa was built by an extremely small and little known company and installed mainly through in-house means by the park, there is little chance another of these coasters will ever be built.